looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 (``pkg_postinst``) scripts for packages that are installed into the image can be run at the time when the root filesystem is created during the build on the host system.
-These scripts cannot attempt to run during the first boot on the target device.
-With the "read-only-rootfs" feature enabled, the build system makes sure that all post-installation scripts succeed at file system creation time.
+These scripts cannot attempt to run during first-boot on the target device.
+With the "read-only-rootfs" feature enabled, the build system checks during root filesystem creation to make sure all post-installation scripts succeed.
 If any of these scripts still need to be run after the root filesystem is created, the build immediately fails.
 These build-time checks ensure that the build fails rather than the target device fails later during its initial boot